dentarg/auth0-blog/_posts/2017-10-18-oauth-2-best-practices-for-native-apps.markdown

 ### Authorization Code and Grant Flow

 Using the redirect options above means that the authorization code can only be received by native apps on the same device.
 While this increases security, it does still mean that another app on the same device could potentially intercept the code.
 The [Proof Key for Code Exchange (PKCE) protocol](https://tools.ietf.org/html/rfc7636) was created to defend against this attack vector.
-Public apps as well as servers should use PKCE, and servers should reject authorization requests from apps that do not.
+Public apps as well as servers _must_ use PKCE, and servers should reject authorization requests from apps that do not.

 It is _not_ recommended to implement [implicit grant flow](https://auth0.com/docs/api-auth/grant/implicit) in native apps because this flow cannot be protected by PKCE.
 Instead, [authorization code grant flow with PKCE](https://auth0.com/docs/api-auth/grant/authorization-code-pkce) should be used.